benmesander/rvint/README.md

 ### Division - [div.s](src/div.s):

+Signed and unsigned division for CPUs without dividers.

+The initial implementation of divremu came from the division routine in the rvmon monitor.
+I believe this code originally came from Bruce Hout on reddit.
+It has been heavily extended to minimize the number of cycles by using ISA extensions and restructuring the code by selectively unrolling parts.
+The divrem routine is a wrapper which enables signed division.

 ---

 #### divremu

 Unsigned integer division for CPUs without M extension.
 RV32E/RV32I/RV64I compatible.
 Restoring division algorithm.
-Available in ROLLED (compact) and UNROLLED (fast) versions (this is selected in config.s with the DIVREMU_UNROLLED flag).
+Available in ROLLED (compact) and UNROLLED (faster) versions (this is selected in config.s with the DIVREMU_UNROLLED flag).
 Worst-case performance:

 | Metric                     | Cycles (32) | Cycles (64) |